emilymmaier/foodborne-illness/README.md

   dataSource: Website from which symptom keyword occurances were quantified

-  samplingFrequency: How often number of cases and number of symptom keywords were measured (ie. daily, weekly, monthly, etc.).
-Sampling frequency must be consistent for         number of cases and number of symptom keywords.
+  samplingFrequency: How often number of cases and number of symptom keyword occurences were measured (ie. daily, weekly, monthly, etc.).
+Sampling frequency must be consistent   for number of cases and number of symptom keyword occurences.

-- have the following order of column names, with an unlimited number of symptoms:
+- have the following order of columns, with an unlimited number of symptoms:

   ```
   date        nCases  symptom1  symptom2 symptom3 ...